Stress consumes excessive key vitamins and minerals. If you don’t replace them with the right foods and supplements, anxiety and stress can worsen.

-With a good multi, you’ll meet the recommended amount of many of the above nutrients.
+With a good multi, you’ll meet the recommended amount of most of the above nutrients.

-Research shows that taking a high-quality multivitamin can reduce stress, anxiety and depression while improving alertness and general well-being.
-(82)
+Research shows that taking a high-quality multivitamin can reduce stress, anxiety, and depression while improving alertness and general well-being.

-People who take a multi are better able to cope with stress than those who don’t.
-(83)
+People who take a multi have been found to be more resilient to stress than those who don’t.

-A multivitamin-mineral supplement can replenish vitamins and minerals depleted by stress and other nutrient drains including alcohol, caffeine, smoking, sugar, toxins, and both prescription and recreational drugs.
+A multivitamin-mineral supplement can replenish vitamins and minerals depleted by stress and by other nutrient drains such as alcohol, caffeine, smoking, sugar, toxins, and both prescription and recreational drugs.